Michael Williams (actor): Biography

 Shortly before his death from lung cancer aged 65, Williams was appointed a Knight of St Gregory (KSG) by Pope John Paul II for his contribution to Catholic life in Britain.
 The honour was officially bestowed upon him at home on 10 January 2001.
 He died the next day, and was buried in the churchyard of St Leonard's, the Anglican parish church of Charlecote, Warwickshire.
-Williams was a fan of Everton FC.
+Williams was a fan of Everton F.C..